Open to all riders 16 and over.

 • Entries are open shortly after the previous event with early bird savings.

-• Entries close: 2nd January 2017 or sooner if full.
+• Entries close 3rd January 2018 or sooner if full.
 (We will announce via the website when entries are full)

 • Late entries will be accepted online up until one week before the event.
 On the day entries are allowed but may be charged at a higher price.

-If the event is cancelled a suitable date will be reset and monies will be carried forward.
+If the event is canceled a suitable date will be reset and monies will be carried forward.
 If you cancel for any reason prior to the week before the event a £10 administration fee will be retained.
-After the event no refunds will be given.
+If you cancel within seven days of the event no refunds will be given.
+After the event, no refunds will be given.
 This event is run in accordance with ORPA Standing Regulations for Hare & Hound endurance type events.

 The event is open to all riders over the age of 16.
 No teams are allowed.
 This is a solo event only.